Applications for both Regional and HBS Global Competitions open on Oct 19, 2020

 No, the HBS Association of NorCal has decided to offer an expanded "One Harvard" New Venture Competition that is open to alumni from any Harvard school.
 This is also the regional competition from which HBS winners will advance to the HBS Global NVC finals.

 Yes, HBS alumni will need to complete the HBS NVC application if they wish to be eligible for the global competition.
-The deadline for this application is January 27, 2020.
-Please note: any startup planning to participate in the HBS Global NVC must first apply to the regional 1HNVC competition by the stated deadline of December 15, 2019.
-Regional HBS winners will then advance to the HBS Global NVC finals.
+The deadline for this application is January 11, 2021.
+Please note: any startup planning to participate in the HBS Global NVC must first apply to the regional 1HNVC competition.
+Regional HBS winners will then advance to the HBS Global NVC finals on March 30, 2021

 - Qualified applicants are required to have a Harvard alumnus (of any school) as a founder and a full-time member of the management team.